I know you're saying, why didn't you tell him that during the break?

 We've known about this for months, for years.

-Well, we we know what the I mean is this is the this is as old as a democratic playbook, and a lot of us wonder why do Republicans continue to fall for it.
+Well, we know what the this is as old as a Democratic playbook, and a lot of us wonder why do Republicans continue to fall for it?

-Why then is it uh uh such such a uh an over the cliff thing if we know what they're trying to do to us?
+Why then is it such an over-the-cliff thing if we know what they're trying to do to us?

-If if we know what their plan is, that we know they're gonna they're gonna have newspaper stories coming soon praising Republicans that disagree with Boehner and McConnell.
+If we know what their plan is, that we know they're going to have newspaper stories coming soon praising Republicans that disagree with Boehner and McConnell.

 Well, part of the fear, I'll tell you what it is.

-I mean, part of the fear that members have up here is because they're afraid that at some point here soon Geitner and others are going to start sending letter to Social Security and Medicare beneficiaries and troops in the field and telling them you're not going to be getting your paychecks because you know we can't do that.
+I mean, part of the fear that members have up here is because they're afraid that at some point here soon, Geithner and others are going to start sending letters to Social Security and Medicare beneficiaries and troops in the field and telling them you're not going to be getting your paychecks because we can't.

 Let me interrupt you.